johnty/ofxMidi/src/android/README.md

 Android MIDI interface for ofxMidi, using the Android MIDI library (https://github.com/nettoyeurny/btmidi)

-Essentially, the MIDI i/o is handled through JNI calls to the Java code running on the other side.
-More documentation to follow as implementation continues...
+Currently, the Android Midi in/outs are simply empty stubs, as the port management and data passing is handled completely on the Android (JAVA) side.
+The data is passed via JNI through ofxAndroidMidiBridge (implemented in our modified version of ofxAndroid) which gets the data to/from the C++ oFApp.

+Dependencies:
+- openFrameworks Android environment
+- ofxAndroid (our ICubeX version with ofxAndroidMidiBridge)
+- exampleICubeXAndroid app (to show how it works)
+- AndroidMidi project (as library)

 Usage Instructions

-In Eclipse:
+- Place this version of ofxMidi in the addons folder
+- Place ofxAndroid into addons folder
+- Import AndroidMidi into workspace
-- add the AndroidMidi Java Project to your workspace
+- import the example app into workspace
-- for the addons.make file in the project root, add ofxMidi
+-- for the addons.make file in the project root, make sure ofxMidi, ofxAndroid are present